susestudio/studio-help/200_create/300_howto/100_general.md

 ## How to configure graphics on first boot

-If you want to configure graphics on your firstboot, write a firstboot script (see " How to run firstboot scripts ") that launches sax2.
-That will configure your graphics hardware.
+If you want to configure graphics on your firstboot, write a firstboot script (see " How to run firstboot scripts ") that launches sax2, which will configure your graphics hardware.

 ## How to add a user to the sudoers

-Add the sudo rpm and upload a custom /etc/sudoers like this one on the overlay section:
+Add the sudo rpm and upload a custom /etc/sudoers like the following in the overlay section:

     Defaults always_set_home Defaults env_reset

-    Defaults env_keep = "LANG LC_ADDRESS LC_CTYPE LC_COLLATE LC_IDENTIFICATION LC_MEASUREMENT LC_MESSAGES LC_MONETARY LC_NAME LC_NUMERIC LC_PAPER LC_TELEPHONE LC_TIME LC_ALL LANGUAGE LINGUAS XDG_SESSION_COOKIE" LC_MEASUREMENT LC_MESSAGES LC_MONETARY LC_NAME LC_NUMERIC LC_PAPER LC_TELEPHONE LC_TIME LC_ALL LANGUAGE LINGUAS XDG_SESSION_COOKIE XMODIFIERS GTK_IM_MODULE QT_IM_MODULE QT_IM_SWITCHER" Defaults targetpw # ask for the password of the target user i.e. root ALL ALL=(ALL) ALL # WARNING!
+    Defaults env_keep = "LANG LC_ADDRESS LC_CTYPE LC_COLLATE LC_IDENTIFICATION
+LC_MEASUREMENT LC_MESSAGES LC_MONETARY LC_NAME LC_NUMERIC LC_PAPER
+LC_TELEPHONE LC_TIME LC_ALL LANGUAGE LINGUAS XDG_SESSION_COOKIE"
+LC_MEASUREMENT LC_MESSAGES LC_MONETARY LC_NAME LC_NUMERIC LC_PAPER
+LC_TELEPHONE LC_TIME LC_ALL LANGUAGE LINGUAS XDG_SESSION_COOKIE XMODIFIERS
+GTK_IM_MODULE QT_IM_MODULE QT_IM_SWITCHER" Defaults targetpw # ask for the
+password of the target user i.e. root ALL ALL=(ALL) ALL # WARNING!
 Only use this together with 'Defaults targetpw'! root ALL=(ALL) ALL tux ALL=(ALL) NOPASSWD:ALL

-## How to customize the yast2-firstboot
+## How to customize yast2-firstboot

-* If you want to have your own yast2-firstboot, upload a file with any content as /var/lib/YaST2/reconfig_system and edit the /etc/yast2-firstboot.xml file as your convenience.
+* If you want to have your own yast2-firstboot, upload a file to /var/lib/YaST2/reconfig_system and edit the /etc/yast2-firstboot.xml file according to your needs.
 Make sure the yast2-firstboot package is installed.
-* If you just want to run one module, you can do that by adding the line "yast2 modulename" at the firstboot (see How to run firstboot scripts).
+* If you just want to run one module, you can simply add the line "yast2 modulename" at firstboot (see How to run firstboot scripts).

 ## How to set up crontab

-Upload your custom crontab files onto /etc/cron.daily, /etc/cron.hourly, /etc/cron.weekly, /etc/cron/monthly.
+Upload your custom crontab files to /etc/cron.daily, /etc/cron.hourly, /etc/cron.weekly, /etc/cron/monthly.
 Check that you have the crontab rpm installed.